Classic Brothy Vegan French Onion Soup

 As it turns out, French onion soup does in fact hail from France.

-The famous Parisian food market, Les Halles, as well as some of the restaurants around it, began serving French onion soup with gratinée bread and cheese on top.
+In the 19th century a famous Parisian food market, Les Halles, began serving French onion soup with gratinée bread and cheese on top.
+A trend caught on, and soon neighboring restaurants began to do the same.

-French onion soup began to make its way around the world later in the 19th century.
-It was dubbed “French onion soup” in Great Britain in the 1880s, and it first appeared in an American restaurant in 1861.
+The soup began to make its way around the world later in the 19th century.
+It was dubbed “French onion soup” in Great Britain in the 1880s and first appeared in an American restaurant in 1861.

 Variations of French onion soup